zimolzak/cv/README.md

 coming on board to assist in analysis.
 Mentored in clinical topics, VA data environment, and regulatory compliance.

-**Theresa Nguyen** (informal).
+**Theresa Nguyen** (formal mentoring).
 9/2021-present.
-Fellow applying for career development award that includes me on mentorship team (award submitted, pending decision).
-Mentored in VA data availability and predictive model application.
+Fellow awarded Department of Medicine grant that includes me on mentorship team.
+Mentoring in VA data availability and predictive model application.

 **Paarth Kapadia** (informal).
 1/2020-present.
 MD student at Baylor College of Medicine doing year-long research experience.
 Mentored in